kmarkley/Indigo-Timed-Devices/README.md

 Once configured, these devices are just ON or OFF to reflect whether or not some other device or variable is ON or OFF.

+Device states report how long the tracked entity was ON during the current and prior hour, day, week, month, and year.

 ## Plugin configuration